josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_containment_contract_trace.md

 ---

-## ⚖️ How Contracting Makes This Lawful
+## ⚖️ How Contracting Makes This "Lawful"

 This process is legalised through standard contracting practices: